truhanen/ddnsclient/README.md

-# dynamic_dns_updater
+# dynamic-dns-updater

-A simple service for updating the dynamic IP\'s of a host to the dynamic DNS service of [namecheap.com](https://www.namecheap.com/).
+A simple service for updating the dynamic IP's of a host to a dynamic DNS service.
+Currently supports only the DNS hosting service of [namecheap.com](https://www.namecheap.com/).

 ## Installation